esscorp/s3/README.md

 Features:
 - **Copy:** copy file object from source to destination.
-- **ContentType:** checks the contentType of file.
+- **ContentType:** get the contentType of file.
 - **Contents:** get file contents as string.
 - **Delete:** delete file.
 - **Download:** download file object.
 - **Exists:** checks if the file exists.
 - **Head:** get file head object.
 - **IsDownloadable:** checks if the file is downloadable.
-Downloadable files have their header ContentDisposition set to 'attachment'.
+Downloadable files exist and have their header ContentDisposition set to 'attachment'.
 - **UrlPrivate:** get private url with an expiration which can be used for img tags.
 - **UrlDownload:** get private url with an expiration which can be used for downloads.
 - **UrlUpload:** get private url with an expiration which can be used for uploads.